iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 In Madhya Pradesh, the BJP would have lost 63 seats, and the Congress would have lost 45 because in these constituencies vote wastage has won, or if we could consider the majority decision.
 In Rajasthan, the Congress would have lost 42 seats, and the BJP 65 seats.
 In Chhattisgarh, the BJP would have lost 24, and the Congress 21 if we consider majority decision.

+### 2024 LokSabha Election

+[286 candidates](https://github.com/silicology/election_data_analysis/blob/main/data/vote_splitting_won.json) would have lost out of 543 candidates if we take the majority votes, which are vote wastage.
+That's 52% of the seats.

+Bharatiya Janata Party (BJP) would have lost 84 seats, and Indian National Congress (INC) would ahve lost 62 seats.

 > Can you blame voters if you don't even provide the option and instead force them to vote tactically, thus preventing them from voting for their sincere preference?

 [https://github.com/amiyatulu/election_result/tree/main/2023_legislative_assembly_election/data_analysis/analysis_data](https://github.com/amiyatulu/election_result/tree/main/2023_legislative_assembly_election/data_analysis/analysis_data)